 Martin Rodriguez is an assistant professor in the Department of Practical Theology at Azusa Pacific University.
 He holds a PhD in intercultural studies from Fuller Theological.
 His dissertation focuses on missiology at the intersection of postcolonial hybridity theory and late-modern leadership theory.
 Since 2011, he has served as Family Life Minister at the Hollywood Church of Christ (Hollywood, CA, USA).
 Before this, he served for five years as a missionary in China where he mentored emerging leaders and partnered with Chinese leaders to plant three churches.
 Martin also holds an MDiv from Fuller Theological Seminary and a degree in Religion and International Studies from Pepperdine University (Malibu, CA, USA).
 He is also a content editor of Missio Dei: A Journal of Missional Theology and Praxis and a member of the missiology.com team.

-Greg McKinzie is a PhD candidate in theology at Fuller Theological Seminary, writing on missional hermeneutics at the intersection of constructive theology, theological interpretation of Scripture, and missiology.
-He is also an adjunct professor of Bible and ministry at Lipscomb University (Nashville, TN), the executive editor of Missio Dei: A Journal of Missional Theology and Praxis, and the lead administrator of missiology.com.
+Greg McKinzie is the missions minister of the Stones River Church (Murfreesboro, TN), an affiliate assistant professor at Fuller Theological Seminary and the lead administrator of missiology.com.
+He was the executive editor of Missio Dei: A Journal of Missional Theology and Praxis for 15 years.
+He holds a PhD in theology from Fuller Theological Seminary.
 From 2008 to 2015, he served in Arequipa, Peru, as a partner in holistic evangelism with Team Arequipa and The Christian Urban Development Association.
 Greg holds an MDiv from Harding School of Theology (Memphis, TN, USA) and a BA in missions from Harding University (Searcy, AR, USA).
-He should probably be working on his dissertation right now.